Back to Docs

 Easiest

 Sign up at myconsilium.xyz.
 Authentication is handled by Clerk with support for email, Google, and GitHub sign-in methods.
 Your account gives you access to the deliberation dashboard, debate history, analytics, and API key management.
+No card required for the free tier.

 Consilium uses a Bring Your Own Keys model.
 Navigate to Settings and add API keys for the providers you want to use.
 All keys are encrypted with AES-256-GCM before storage - they are never stored in plaintext or logged.
 You need at least one provider key, but using 2-3 different providers gives you genuine model diversity in debates.